Impact on COVID-19 of Wearing Masks, Population Density and Mass Gatherings

 --10 more people per sq mi +0.64

 This analysis isn't definitive.
 It is based on a few states at a specific point-in-time.
-But its simplicity is evidence the relationships among the data are real and should be considered in any analysis determining the reasons for the differing severity of the pandemic among states and nations.
+But its simplicity provides evidence that the relationships among the data are real and should be considered in any analysis determining the reasons for the differing severity of the pandemic among states and nations.